Xyclade/MachineLearning/Readme.md

 Validating a ranker like this is rather hard when you have no ground truth.
 One of the most common ways of validating and improving it is by actually presenting it to the user and letting him/her mark correct mistakes.
 These corrections can then be used to improve the system.

-To recap, we saw how get features from raw data, even when the data had 'huge' outliers, and  how to combine these features into a final ranking value.
+To recap, we saw how to get features from raw data, even when the data had 'huge' outliers, and  how to combine these features into a final ranking value.
 Furthermore we had an attempt at evaluating these features, but due to the lack of knowledge about the dataset we could not draw explicit conclusions.
 However, if you were to do the same on data you do know, then this should get you started on building your own ranking system.

 ##Predicting weight based on height (using Ordinary Least Squares)
 In this section we will introduce the [Ordinary Least Squares](http://en.wikipedia.org/wiki/Ordinary_least_squares) technique which is a form of linear regression.
 As this technique is quite powerful, it is important to have read [regression](#regression) and the [common pitfalls](#common-pitfalls) before starting with this example.
 We will cover some of these issues in this section, while others are shown in the sections [underfitting](#underfitting) and [overfitting](#overfitting).